narando/nest-xray/README.md

 - Only one Subsegment can be persisted at a time.
 This causes issues when multiple outgoing http requests are made in parallel, some subsegments may never be marked as "finished".
 - The XRay Daemon Address can only be configured through the environment variable.
+- When using Hybrid Applications (HTTP+Microservice), the `APP_INTERCEPTOR` for Microservices is not passed through and must be manually added through `@UseInterceptors(MicroserviceTracingInterceptor)`.

 ## License